Hiring and Growth

 Why it’s a good interview question for employers: Startup employees need to be able to find creative solutions to the challenges new businesses naturally face.

-Most startups are bootstrapped; very few have significant funding at their disposal.
+Most early-stage startups are bootstrapped; very few have significant funding at their disposal.
 Some startup founders even swear by forced austerity.
 In other words, they believe that not being able to throw money at problems fosters creativity and innovative solutions to problems.

 A great startup employee embraces the idea of doing more with less.
 They take pride in humble beginnings.
 They take pride in making something out of seemingly nothing.